-Many saints and blesseds have been connected to the Apostleship of Prayer, perhaps by being instrumental in our founding or devoted to our spiritual program in their own lives.
+Many saints and blesseds have been connected to the Pope’s Worldwide Prayer Network over the years, perhaps by being instrumental in our founding or devoted to our spiritual program in their own lives.
 We give those we know here, along with a little background.

 Saint Therese of Lisieux

 Saint Therese joined the Apostleship of Prayer on October 15, 1885 when she was twelve years old.
 The practice of the Daily Offering planted the seeds for her great spiritual doctrine known as “The Little Way.”

 Pier Giorgio Frassati, another member of the Apostleship of Prayer, was born in Turin, Italy on April 6, 1901.
 At an early age, Pier Giorgio joined the Marian Sodality and the Apostleship of Prayer.

 Saint John Paul II was a true supporter of the Apostleship of Prayer.
 Throughout his life and his pontificate he encouraged people to adhere totally to Christ, and he felt that the Daily Offering, in union with the Sacrifice of the Mass, was the practice of our love for God and for others.

 Saint Margaret Mary Alacoque, known as Marguerite-Marie in her native France, piously promoted devotion to the Sacred Heart of Jesus.
 The task given her by Christ was to teach and encourage devotion to His Sacred Heart.
 It was based on this inspiration that Saint Margaret Mary was moved to establish the Holy Hour and Sacred Heart Devotion in the modern form.